metayeti/YABS.js/README.md

 }
 ```

-`"source_dir"` represents the source directory for the web application that we wish to build.
+- `"source_dir"` represents the source directory for the web application that we wish to build.
 The value `"./"` means the source directory is the same as the root directory which contains `yabs.js`.

-`"destination_dir"` represents the build output directory.
+- `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build` directory.
 If this directory doesn't exist at build time, it will be created.

-`"html"` lists all HTML files associated with the web application.
+- `"html"` lists all HTML files associated with the web application.
 It can be a plain string or a list of files.
 Files listed in this entry will have their `<source>` tags appropriately matched and transformed to target sourcefiles (if you wish to skip this effect, then list the html files in `"files"` instead).

-`"sources"` lists all JavaScript files that we want to build and process.
+- `"sources"` lists all JavaScript files that we want to build and process.

-`"files"` list all other file associated with the web application.
-Note the use of masks above: `"img/*"` means we wish to fetch all files in the `img/` directory.
+- `"files"` lists all other file associated with the web application.
+This can be a plain file list, or it can include basic pattern masks.
+In the example above, `"img/*"` means we wish to fetch everything in the `img/` directory.
+A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
+A `*.*` would only capture all files within the directory, skipping subdirectories.
+A `*.txt` would only capture files with `.txt` extension in the directory, skipping subdirectories.
+Please note that masks can only be used in the `"files"` entry.

 The hierarchy of files for this minimal build will look like this:
 ```